henryw374/blog/posts/ecma-temporal-vs-java-time.md

 Date: 2020-08-02
 Tags: clojure,javascript,java,date-time

+*UPDATE 2024-03:* Since this blog was published the Temporal API has evolved and addressed many of the issues raised here.
+Notably,

+* the Absolute entity is now Instant, the same as java.time
+* there is a ZonedDateTime entity
+* 'Plain' is the prefix equivalent to java.time's 'Local'
+* there are now facilities for truncation/rounding in the API
+* there is a new library [Tempo](https://github.com/henryw374/tempo) that targets both java.time and Temporal

+Original content from here onwards

 If you are involved in the manufacture of computers in Europe then you're probably already aware that your friendly local 39th technical committee has it's own <a href="https://www.ecma-international.org/publications/standards/Ecma-262.htm" target="_blank">toy scripting language</a> and that language's support for dates and times is somewhat lacking (<a href="https://www.youtube.com/watch?v=aVuor-VAWTI" target="_blank">good talk on that</a>).